-The theory is that the dragon represents this (fictitious) Hungarian origin, as the main order of chivalry in medieval Hungary was the Order of the Dragon.
+So this dragon may represent this (fictitious) Hungarian origin, as the main order of chivalry in medieval Hungary was the Order of the Dragon.
 In support of this theory, the crest of the Maules is also a dragon.

 Miles Kerr-Peterson 4 July 2023